X3RX3SSec/WebCheck/README.md

 ## Requirements

 - Python 3.8 or higher (tested on 3.10, 3.11, 3.13)
-- No external libraries required — uses stdlib only
+- No external libraries required, uses stdlib only ;)

 ---